rtlee9/rtlee9.github.io/_posts/2018-02-11-Look-before-you-scrape.md

 * **More data:** API responses may contain more information than what is rendered in the HTML

 ### Toy problem
 Let's say you want to know how used car prices vary with mileage in your geographic area.
-You can't find an open dataset with the characteristics you need (e.g., recently updated, covers your geographic region) so you decide to go to an online used-car retailer, like [CarMax](https://www.carmax.com/) and scrape some data[^1].
+You can't find an open dataset with the characteristics you need (e.g., recently updated, covers your geographic region) so you decide to go to an online used-car retailer like [CarMax](https://www.carmax.com/) and scrape some data[^1].
 Let's solve this problem the normal way first.
 We'll then assess this approach and find a hidden API that will allow us to tackle the problem much more efficiently.

 ### The hard way
 You read up on some BeautifulSoup tutorials, fire up your browser's developer console, take a look at the HTML from a CarMax search page, and write a small function to scrape some key details for you: